constellation-daq/Constellation/docs/application_development/functionality/custom_commands.md

 :::{tab-item} Python
 :sync: python

-It should be noted that the parameters are given to the command as a list which is the `payload` of the `CSCPMessage` in the custom command.
+It should be noted that the parameters are given to the command as a list which is the `payload` of the `CSCP1Message` in the custom command.
 Individual arguments need to be accessed via their list index.

 :::